- 1 We are The Best of Friends

-Shelby Hilliard is mom to a daughter, and a stepmom to Latisa Valdez’s four children.
+Shelby Hilliard is a mom to a daughter and a stepmom to Latisa Valdez’s four children.
 Over the years, their relationship has blossomed into best friend status; however, they admit that it wasn’t always easy.

 Below, these moms discuss where it all began; what the stepmom/mom dynamic has been like for them and what motivated them to make it work.

 Hi Shelby and Latisa!
 Please tell us a bit about your family.

 Shelby: Our family is a very rare, yet beautiful family of nine.
 Steven, Latisa, Greg, the five children and I. We are a family that co-parents so well that we became best friends, and try to do a lot of things together with our children.
 We want to make sure that the children know they are our main focus.

 Latisa: We like to think of our family as one whole family – a family of 9!
 We love our unique situation.
 Our family just grows with love every day!
 It becomes stronger and stronger as the days pass.

 Do you recall how you felt when you met each other for the first time?

 Shelby: When I first met Latisa I was nervous; I wanted her to like me.
 I wanted her to feel comfortable with me being around her children and possibly becoming their stepmom.

 Latisa: I was kind of surprised at first on the day we met because she was so much younger than Steven.
 I had mixed feelings about him with another woman at the time.
 Even though I was with someone else, it was still hard to see him with someone new; it wasn’t jealousy, it was more of a realization that our marriage was actually done for good.
 I knew it was, but that day just made it real for me.

 Latisa, many mums admit to a variety of emotions at the prospect of another woman becoming a part of their children’s lives.
 How did the idea of your children having a stepmom initially make you feel?